katharina-lang/rlhf/README.md

 ### Data collection examples
 For the following ecamples the number of enironments is also two.
 #### environment reward
-The data gets collected and reshaped immedialty so we can use the same procedure as for the observation_action pairs.
+The data gets collected and reshaped immediately so we can use the same procedure as for the observation_action pairs.

 ![env-reward-start](/readme_images/env_reward/env_start.png)